ts4z/barge.org/CHEATSHEET.md

 Hugo does not support raw HTML in Markdown, for reasons.
 So do not use HTML in our Markdown.

-You _can_ put HTML in Markdown with the rawhtml shortcode, but please avoid this.
+You _can_ put HTML in Markdown with the rawhtml shortcode[^2], but please avoid this.
 It is preferred to use a shortcode for semantic markup, and then we can turn that into the specific HTML we want.
 See the "tournament" shortcode for an interesting example of this.

+[^2]: This is a feature of our theme, PaperMod, and not a Hugo feature.
+It is
+    easy to add to other themes, but we should avoid it because it leads to ugly pages filled with syntactic markup.

 The original Markdown spec assumes one can escape to HTML for anything that Markdown omits.
 Since we do _not_ have that out, we use shortcodes.
 See below,